Opencontour/HelpGuides/en/docs/heapLeachModel.md

 ## 7.6	Using the Write and Read State function for larger models.

-Before we consider adding more data it is recommended that the engineer takes the time to calibrate the model to get their values as close to actuals as their scope requires.
+Before we consider adding more forecast data it is recommended that the engineer takes the time to calibrate the model to get their values as close to actuals as their scope requires.

 Some projects will require additional data to be added to an existing large model.
 This addition could be a monthly or weekly actual leach stacking update or can be a forecasted stacking plan.
 When a large model is run to a certain timestamp (“Write State”), all block parameters are stored so that concurrent runs start from that date.
 We will now describe the necessary steps required to add the data to the model.